Hot water systems

 - Hot water makes up 23% of residential energy use in Australia and 28% in New Zealand.

-- There is currently a lack of information for consumers to make informed choices about the energy use of hot water systems and their impact on greenhouse gas emissions.
+- Consumers do not have the appropriate information to make informed choices about the energy use of hot water systems and their impact on greenhouse gas emissions.

-- Minimum Energy Performance Standards (MEPS) date back to 1999 for electric and gas storage water heaters and are overdue for review.
-Solar and heat pump water heaters are not subject to MEPS.
+- Minimum energy performance standards (MEPS) date back to 1999 for electric and gas storage water heaters and are overdue for review.
+Other water heaters are not subject to MEPS.

 - There is no agreed or consistent way of comparing products across technologies or incorporating new developments in water heating, although there are some industry-based systems.